jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 It's easy to see how Rust borrows from these concepts and can be used as an OO language. `struct`s in Rust have data and can have methods defined on them and so are similar to objects.
 Members and methods of a `struct` can be `pub` or private (privacy in Rust is a little different than in other OO languages, but that's something that can be said of many OO languages).

 Rust doesn't really have inheritance.
-But inheritance has fallen out of style in modern program design, often being replaced with composition instead, and traits allow us to provide default implementations for methods which allows a lot of the same sort of code reuse that inheritance traditionally gives us.
+But inheritance has fallen out of style in modern software design, often being replaced with composition instead, and traits allow us to provide default implementations for methods which allows a lot of the same sort of code reuse that inheritance traditionally gives us.

 Using traits we can easily implement polymorphism in Rust, and we've already seen some examples of this; the `Iterator` trait allows us to pass any number of different types of objects to a `for` loop, for example. _Trait objects_ let us take this a step further.

 ## 17.2 - Using Trait Objects That Allow for Values of Different Types

 In [chapter 8][chap8] we mentioned that a vector can only hold one type.
 We showed a workaround where we stored a `SpreadsheetCell` enum in a vector, and then used different variants of the enum to store different types.
 But let's suppose we were implementing a GUI library.
 We might want a vector of "components" we need to draw on the screen - buttons, select boxes, links, etc...
 We could use the `enum` trick here to represent all these different component types, but a common feature of GUI libraries is letting users define their own custom components.
-We can't possibly know all the custom component types ahead of time, so an enum here is going to let us down.
+We can't possibly know all the custom component types ahead of time, so here an enum is going to let us down.

 To do this in a class based language we might define a `Component` abstract class with a `draw` method, and then various subclasses of `Component` could implement `draw` differently.
 In Rust we don't have inheritance, so to do this we'll have to use traits.

 ### Defining a Trait for Common Behavior

-What we'll do is create a `Draw` trait, with a single method called `draw`.
-Component implementations can implement the `Draw` trait, and we can have a vector which is a collection of _trait objects_.

 At runtime, a trait object will be a pair of pointers in memory - one to the instance of a specific type that implements our trait, and another to a table of methods defined on the trait to call at runtime (similar to a v-table in C++).
 We create a trait object by specifying a pointer (this could be a simple reference or a smart pointer like a `Box<T>`) and the `dyn` keyword (for "dynamic").
 In [chapter 19][chap19] we'll talk about the `Sized` trait, and why a pointer is required here.

-Let's see some code.
-Here's our library in _src/lib.rs_:
+Fo our GUI library, we'll create a `Draw` trait, with a single method called `draw`.
+Instead of storing a vector of buttons or a vector of dialogs, we'll store a vector of _trait objects_:

 ```rust title="src/lib.rs"
 pub trait Draw {